Areas and suburbs in San Francisco

 San Francisco is popular with young expats starting careers in finance and technology, and it has some excellent living options for those that want to be close to the hustle and bustle of the Golden Gate City.

-South of Market, or SoMa as it is more commonly known, is one of the largest neighbourhoods in San Francisco and has been under renewed development since around 2010.
+South of Market, or SoMa as it is more commonly known, is one of the largest neighbourhoods in San Francisco.
 The area is sprawling with trendy clubs, software headquarters, bars and eateries.
 It is also close to the Museum of Modern Art.

 SoMa’s proximity to the city centre makes it perfect for those who make it a priority to be close to work, and its massive residential blocks and warehouse conversions are popular with young professionals in San Francisco.